Adalab/bda-modulo-2-evaluacion-final-patriciamromero/ReadMe.md

 ### 🇬🇧 About Me 🚀
 Data analytics student at Adalab.
 I'm passionate about data analysis and solving complex problems.
 I've found my passion in this area thanks to previous work experiences where I had to track and evaluate different KPI's.

 I'm on LinkedIn.
-Don't hesitate to get in toch: https://www.linkedin.com/in/patricia-marcos-romero/
+Don't hesitate to get in touch: https://www.linkedin.com/in/patricia-marcos-romero/

 ## 🇪🇸 Próximos pasos y sugerencias.